kavhad/dotnet-react-vertical-slice/README.md

 include improved maintainability, scalability, and flexibility, as well as faster time-to-market and greater developer productivity.

-The disadvantage of this architecture in this specific project type is that we don't get clean separation of horizontal layers e.g if a team have coders that work exclusively on backend and frontend they still see and can access files for both parts of the system.

-### Folder structure
+### Directory structure

-The project source code is under the __src__-folder where both frontend and backend code is side by side firs
+The project source code is under the __src__-directory where both frontend and backend code is side by side firs

 ```
-DotnetReactVerticalSlice/src        # Project Template source root directory.
+DotnetReactVerticalSlice            # Project directory
   |- src
-    |- Features/                    # A vertical slice is defined as a subfolder in this folder.
+    |- Features/                    # All features are defined here
-      | - Todo                      # Todo-feature sample vertical slice.
+      | - Todo                      # Todo-feature
-        | - Backend                 # .Net/C# backend code.
+        | - Backend                 # Backend part of feature.
-        | - Frontend                # React/TypeScript frontend code.
+        | - Frontend                # Frontend part of code.
-    |- Backend                      # Backend Main.
+    |- Backend                      # Backend Main and "infrastructure" code.
       |- Swagger                    # contains SwaggerGen registration files, automatically generates Open API definition for all REST APIs in the project.
       |- IApiBuilder.cs             # Interface that enable each vertical slice to define it's own routing rules.
       |- IModelBuilder.cs           # Interface that enable each vertical slice to define it's own models within the database, although all models are in one shared database.